GregHumphrey91/eos-blocks/README.md

  <!-- Italics use a SINGLE ASTERIK * symbol  -->

-_Use EOSJS to show most recent blocks from EOSIO blockchain in detail._
+_Use EOSJS to show most recent blocks from EOS blockchain in detail._

 <!-- STRONG TAGS USE DOUBLE ASTERIK **  -->